CogentRoleplayCommunity/FogentRoleplay/src/Characters/PC/Fanácrio/Fanácrio.md

 Notes:
 KRITARON
-Ask Narrator about Kikimora weakness to Mindcraft Approached Reddland on the Dutches with Yavin, Tragar, another guy.
+Ask Narrator about Kikimora weakness to Mindcraft Approached Reddland on the Dutchess with Yavin, Tragar, another guy.
 \Fanácrio wrote the story of Helena in his notebook, called "The Story Behind the Blood Princess".
 He treats Helena as the heroine of the tale, The world is against her, and everyone leaves her.
 He makes up a lot in this story, but he tries to implement everything Uhtred told him.
 Weeping Anvil.
 Helena’s grave is dug up, 10 big heavy booted figures dragged a 12 year old Brightkin tied up with bloody rope sits next to the grave.
 No other external injuries.
 Bloody Angel Spike next to her corpse.
 A track leads to the right of the grave, and leads to an explosion with 5 dead cult members and multiple guards.
 Uhtred regards the rocks above Helena’s grave as evil.